57 Articles by

 A technology worker, writer and poet, and a concerned Indian.
 Saket writes in Hindi and English.
 He writes on socio-political matters and routinely writes Hindi satire in print as well in leading newspaper like Jagaran.
-His recently published Hindi satire collection “Ganjhon Ki Goshthi" is on Amazon best-sellers.
+His Hindi Satire "Ganjhon Ki Goshthi" is on Amazon best-sellers.
 He has just finished translating the Autobiography of Legendary revolutionary Ram Prasad Bismil in English, to be soon released as "The Revolitionary".

 The irresponsible, vacuous arguments surrounding the vaccination process and the malicious intent behind it

 The most disgusting sight I have seen on the news recently is the politicians from the opposition making statements opposing the two vaccines, made in India.

 The New Yorker published an article by Bill McKibben, titled – Gandhi, History, and the Lessons of the Events at the Capitol.

 When a judge wades into the area of unknown wisdom, the damage is much more serious than others writing similar stuff.

 Political History of India

 How Ambedkar busted the myth of ‘Ganga Jamuni Tehzeeb’ through his speeches and book ‘Pakistan or Partition of India’